aashmauprety/IoTDeviceIdentification/README.md

 # IoTDeviceIdentification
 **Instructions:**

 Download Dataset:

-Download the dataset from the UNSW website and combine all CSV files into a single file named combined.csv.
+1. Download the dataset from the UNSW website and combine all CSV files into a single file named combined.csv.

-Run Feature Extraction Script:
+2. Run Feature Extraction Script:

        Execute the following command in your terminal or command prompt:

-'python feature_extraction.py combined.csv FeatureData'
+    `python feature_extraction.py combined.csv FeatureData`

 This script will extract features from the combined CSV file and store them in a folder named FeatureData.